So these two questions are asked at least a few times a week -

 Oxygen, Heat, Light and Moisture - not necessarily in any order.

-Containers used for coffee storage should be preferably non-absorbant, e.g. metal and ceramic are the best, followed by glass and certain plastics, although many plastics in use today can absorb the aromatics, but it's OK for a short time, e.g. say up to 2 weeks.
+Containers used for coffee storage should be preferably non-absorbant, e.g. metal and ceramic are the best, followed by glass and only just a small number of plastics - many plastics in use today absorb the aromatics and volatile compounds, but it's OK for a short time, e.g. say up to 2 weeks.

 Containers should be air-tight.